 The Filter

-Extra virgin olive oil exits the centrifuge and is pumped into the filter which will catch anything coarse leftover from the centrifuge (i.e. leftover pits or skin).
+Olive oil exits the centrifuge and is pumped into the filter which will catch anything coarse leftover from the centrifuge such as leftover pits or skin.

 The Separator